jacobobryant/platypub-biffweb-theme/docs/01-reference/04-transactions.md

   ...)
 ```

+There is also a `:db/op :create` operation which is the opposite of
+`:db/op :update`: the transaction will fail if the document *does* exist.

 Biff uses `:xtdb.api/match` operations to ensure that concurrent
 merge/update operations don't get overwritten.
 If the match fails, the
 transaction will be retried up to three times.

+## Attribute operations

 When `:db/op` is set to `:merge` or `:update`, you can use special operations
 on a per-attribute basis.
 These operations can use the attribute's previous